jsabrokwah/lampstck/architecture.md

-# Infrastructure Architecture Plan for LAMP stack Todo Application with high availability, security and adhere to Well Architected Framework
+# Infrastructure Architecture Plan for LAMP Stack Todo Application

+This document details the infrastructure architecture for a highly available, secure LAMP stack Todo application that adheres to AWS Well-Architected Framework principles.

 ## Architecture Overview

 ```
-                                   ┌──────────-──────────┐
-                                   │   CloudFront CDN    │
-                                   └──────────┬──────────┘
-                                              │
 ┌─────────────────────────────────────────────────────────────────────────────────────────-┐
 │                                      AWS VPC                                             │
 │                                                                                          │